Amukayoung/openpdf/README.md

-# Openpdf is a NPM Package PDF Generator
+# Openpdf is a NPM PDF Generator

 This NPM package allows you to generate PDF files from React components.
 Below is a guide on how to use the package